 DIGITAL ACCESS FOR ALL

-LAUNCHES TO HELP SOLVE PROBLEM OF DIGITAL EXCLUSION
+IMPACTING ON THE PROBLEM OF DIGITAL EXCLUSION

-An estimated 1 million children and young people and their families don’t have adequate access to a device or connectivity at home
+In excess of 1.8 million children and young people and their families don’t have adequate access to a device or connectivity at home

 Digital exclusion can lead to poorer health outcomes and a lower life expectancy, increased loneliness, social isolation, and less access to jobs and education.
 It can mean paying more for essentials, financial exclusion and an increased risk of falling into poverty.
 There is also a risk that digitally excluded people lack a voice and visibility, as government services and democracy increasingly move online.